Sums, Differences and Dilates: Open Questions

 \begin{enumerate} \item $\norm\alpha\norm{\alpha+2\cdot\alpha}\le\norm{\alpha+\alpha}^2$ \item $\norm{\alpha+2\cdot\alpha}\le\log_34\norm{\alpha+\alpha}$ \item $\norm{\alpha+2\cdot\alpha}\ge\norm{\alpha+\alpha}$ \end{enumerate} \end{qn}

-Since a subset of the integers is equivalent to the fractional dilate of its characteristic function, positive answers to these questions would imply positive answers to the corresponding questions in Section~\ref{S:Construction for (1,2)}.
-If either Conjecture~\ref{C:Big Conjecture} or Conjecture~\ref{C:Small Conjecture} is true the questions in the two sections are equivalent.
-A negative answer to any of these questions would either lead to an extension of the Feasible Region $F_{1,2}$ or a better understanding of the above Conjectures.
+Since a subset of the integers is just a fractional dilate of its characteristic function, positive answers to these questions would imply positive answers to the corresponding questions in Section~\ref{S:Construction for (1,2)}.
+If either Conjecture~\ref{C:Big Conjecture} or Conjecture~\ref{C:Small Conjecture} is true, the questions in the two sections are equivalent.
+A negative answer to any of these questions would either lead to an extension of the feasible region $F_{1,2}$, or to a better understanding of the above conjectures.

 The biggest open question we leave is whether fractional dilates can find a use elsewhere.